b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 height (`round(height, digits=0)`) obtained from
 `Rand.rand(Dsts.Normal(172, 7), 10_000_000)` (`Dsts` is `Distributions` package
 that we will discuss soon enough).
-Next, I drew bars (using `Cmk.barplot` that you know), and added a line that goes through the middle of each bar (to make the transition to the figure in the top panel more obvious).
+Next, I drew bars (using `Cmk.barplot` that you know), and added a line that goes through the middle of each bar (to make it resemble the figure in the top panel).

 As you perhaps noticed, the normal distribution is characterized by two
 parameters: